 On April 3, 1939, Harley enlisted in the U. S. Army at Fort Benning, Georgia.
 There he was assigned to D Company, 66th Infantry, Light Tanks.
 While training at Ft.
 Benning, Harley qualified as a truck driver and a tank driver.
-He was later assigned to A Company, 753rd Tank Battalion, and held the rank of sergeant and tank commander.
+He was later assigned to A Company, 753rd Tank Battalion, and held the rank of sergeant.

 In the late summer of 1941, Harley with the 753rd was sent to Camp Polk in Louisiana.
 Although at the camp, the 753rd did not take part in the maneuvers.
 It was after these maneuvers at Camp Polk, that Harley volunteered to join the 192nd Tank Battalion which was preparing for duty overseas.
 This meant he took a reduction in rank to private.
 After he volunteered he was assigned to B Company.

 The reason the battalion was being sent to the Philippines was because of an event that happened during the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots – whose plane was lower than the others – noticed something odd.
 He took his plane down and identified a flagged buoy in the water and another in the distance.
 He came upon more buoys that lined up, in a straight line, in the direction of a Japanese occupied island, hundreds of miles to the northwest, which had a large radio transmitter.
 The squadron continued its flight plan and landed in the evening.
 Since it was too late to do anything that day.